radarlabs/s2/README.md

 The project has been built against node's N-API, meaning that it's compatible across node.js versions.

-As of today, the library is built and tested run against node.js 8, 10 and 12.
+As of today, the library is built and tested run against node.js 8-12.
 The library has been in production use at [Radar](radar.io) and has been built against OS X and Linux.
 Feel free to open an issue or PR if you'd like other platform support.

 See [test.sh](https://github.com/radarlabs/s2/blob/master/test.sh) for more details.